oracle-livelabs/developer/visual-builder/studio/extend-apps/create-appui/create-appui.md

 3. Click **Create**.

-    The App UI opens on the Diagram view, which provides a visual representation of your App UI.
-You'll see the App UI's flow (**main**) and page (**main-start**) automatically created for you.
-The **main-start** page is your App UI's starter page and is what users first see when interacting with your App UI.
+    The App UI opens on the Diagram view, which shows the App UI's flows and pages.
+A flow is just a way to keep related pages together.
+An application can contain multiple flows, and a flow can contain many pages.
+In this case, we have one flow, **main**, and one page, **main-start**:
     ![This image shows the Visual Builder Navigator with the App UIs tab displayed.
 The + App UI button is selected.](images/newappui.png)

-4. Click the **main-start** tile to open the page in the Designer.
+4. Double-click the **main-start** tile to open the page in the Designer.

     What you see under the **main-start** tab is your main work area.
 Just under **main-start** are several horizontal tabs: Page Designer, Actions, Event Listeners, and so on.
 Each tab provides editors to help you examine and modify artifacts used in the page.
 By default, the page opens in the Page Designer, which is where you'll do the bulk of your work in VB Studio.
     ![This image shows the Visual Builder Navigator with the App UIs tab displayed.
 The + App UI button is selected.](images/pagedesigner.png)